AuroraAmissa/ProjectUnison/site/content/character_creation.md

 **Ability Damage:** Damage to your Constitution score causes you to take penalties on your Fortitude saving throws.
 In addition, multiply your total Hit Dice by the Ability Damage penalty and subtract that amount from your current and total hit points.
 Lost hit points are restored when the damage to your Constitution is healed.
 See Ability Score Damage below.

-#### Notes

-* Constructs do not have a Constitution score.
-Any DCs or other Statistics that rely on a Constitution score treat a construct as having a score of 10 (no bonus or penalty).
-* Undead creatures do not have a Constitution score.
-Undead use their Charisma score in place of their Constitution score when calculating hit points, Fortitude saves, and any special ability that relies on Constitution(such as when calculating a breath weapon’s DC).

 ### Intelligence (Int)

 Intelligence determines how well your character learns and reasons.
-This ability is important for wizards because it affects their spellcasting ability in many ways.
+This ability is important for characters who use skills extensively, and characters who use it to cast magic.
 Creatures of animal-level instinct have Intelligence scores of 1 or 2.
 Any creature capable of understanding speech has a score of at least 3.
 A character with an Intelligence score of 0 is comatose.
 Some creatures do not possess an Intelligence score.
 Their modifier is +0 for any Intelligence-based skills or checks.

 You apply your character’s Intelligence modifier to:

 * The number of bonus languages your character knows at the start of the game.
 These are in addition to any starting racial languages and Common.
 If you have a penalty, you can still read and speak your racial languages unless your Intelligence is lower than 3.
 * The number of skill points gained each level, though your character always gets at least 1 skill point per level.
-    Appraise, Craft, Knowledge, Linguistics, and Spellcraft checks.
+* The number of spell points you gain each day and the effectiveness of your magical talents, if you use Intelligence as your casting ability modifier.

 **Temporary Bonuses:** Temporary increases to your Intelligence score give you a bonus on Intelligence-based skill checks.
-This bonus also applies to any spell DCs based on Intelligence.
+This bonus also applies to any magic DCs based on Intelligence.

 **Permanent Bonuses:** Ability bonuses with a duration greater than 1 day actually increase the relevant ability score after 24 hours.
 Modify all skills and statistics as appropriate.
 This might cause you to gain skill points, hit points, and other bonuses.
 These bonuses should be noted separately in case they are removed.

 **Ability Damage:** Damage to your Intelligence score causes you to take penalties on Intelligence-based skill checks.
-The Ability Damage penalty also applies to any spell DCs based on Intelligence.
+The Ability Damage penalty also applies to any magical effect DCs based on Intelligence.
 See Ability Score Damage below.

-#### Notes

-* Animals have Intelligence scores of 1 or 2 (no creature with an Intelligence score of 3 or higher can be an animal).
-* Oozes do not have an Intelligence score, and as such they have immunity to all mind-affecting effects (charms, compulsions, phantasms, patterns, and morale effects).
-An ooze with an Intelligence score loses this trait.
-* Vermin do not have an Intelligence score, and as such they have immunity to all mind-affecting effects (charms, compulsions, morale effects, patterns, and phantasms).
-Mindless creatures have no feats or skills.
-A vermin-like creature with an Intelligence score is usually either an animal or a magical beast, depending on its other abilities.

 ### Wisdom (Wis)

 Wisdom describes a character’s willpower, common sense, awareness, and intuition.
-Wisdom is the most important ability for clerics and druids, and it is also important for monks and rangers.
+Wisdom is the most important ability for characters who use it to cast magic.
 If you want your character to have acute senses, put a high score in Wisdom.
 Every creature has a Wisdom score.
 A character with a Wisdom score of 0 is incapable of rational thought and is unconscious.

 You apply your character’s Wisdom modifier to:

-* Will saving throws (for negating the effects of charm person and other spells).
+* Will saving throws (for negating the effects of Mind sphere and other similar effects).
-* Heal, Perception, Profession, Sense Motive, and Survival checks.
+* The number of spell points you gain each day and the effectiveness of your magical talents, if you use Wisdom as your casting ability modifier.

 **Temporary Bonuses:** Temporary increases to your Wisdom score give you a bonus on Wisdom-based skill checks and Will saving throws.
-This bonus also applies to any spell DCs based on Wisdom.
+This bonus also applies to any magic DCs based on Wisdom.

 **Permanent Bonuses:** Ability bonuses with a duration greater than 1 day actually increase the relevant ability score after 24 hours.
 Modify all skills and statistics as appropriate.
 This might cause you to gain skill points, hit points, and other bonuses.
 These bonuses should be noted separately in case they are removed.

 **Ability Damage:** Damage to your Wisdom score causes you to take penalties on Wisdom-based skill checks and Will saving throws.
-The Ability Damage penalty also applies to any spell DCs based on Wisdom.
+The Ability Damage penalty also applies to any magic DCs based on Wisdom.
 See Ability Score Damage below.

 ### Charisma (Cha)

 Charisma measures a character’s personality, personal magnetism, ability to lead, and appearance.
-It is the most important ability for paladins, sorcerers, and bards.
-It is also important for clerics, since it affects their ability to channel energy.
-For undead creatures, Charisma is a measure of their unnatural “lifeforce.”
+It is the most important ability for characters who use it to cast magic.
+For undead creatures, Charisma is a measure of their unnatural "lifeforce."
 Every creature has a Charisma score.
 A character with a Charisma score of 0 is not able to exert themselves in any way and is unconscious.

 You apply your character’s Charisma modifier to:

-* Bluff, Diplomacy, Disguise, Handle Animal, Intimidate, Perform, and Use Magic Device checks.
 * Checks that represent attempts to influence others.
-* Channel energy DCs for clerics and paladins attempting to harm undead foes.
+* The number of spell points you gain each day and the effectiveness of your magical talents, if you use Charisma as your casting ability modifier.

 **Temporary Bonuses:** Temporary increases to your Charisma score give you a bonus on Charisma-based skill checks.
-This bonus also applies to any spell DCs based on Charisma.
+This bonus also applies to any magic DCs based on Charisma.

 **Permanent Bonuses:** Ability bonuses with a duration greater than 1 day actually increase the relevant ability score after 24 hours.
 Modify all skills and statistics as appropriate.
 This might cause you to gain skill points, hit points, and other bonuses.
 These bonuses should be noted separately in case they are removed.

 **Ability Damage:** Damage to your Charisma score causes you to take penalties on Charisma-based skill checks.
-The Ability Damage penalty also applies to any spell DCs based on Charisma and the DC to resist your channeled energy.
+The Ability Damage penalty also applies to any magic DCs based on Charisma and the DC to resist your channeled energy.
 See Ability Score Damage below.